wu-sheng/me/README.md

 First of all, I am an open source lover.
 Contribute for different open source projects in these years.
 And want to continue my contributions. ^_^

-Right now, I am an Tetrate.io APM leader & BitMain technical expert.
+Right now, I am Tetrate.io APM leader & BitMain technical expert.

 In open source world, I am Apache SkyWalking project creator, PPMC member and committer.
 At the same time, I am a member of Cloud Native Computing Foundation (CNCF) OpenTracing Specification Council, for representing SkyWalking project.